Canada's Trudeau plans sweeping social welfare reform, sources say

 Canada's economy has been crippled by the COVID-19 pandemic, and Trudeau's government has spent billions on support and other measures to alleviate the worst of the pandemic lockdown.
 But Ottawa has so far not mapped out a sweeping economic strategy.

-"The taps are really going to be turned on," said a fiscally conservative Liberal who is concerned that spending could get out of hand.
-"That's the biggest risk...."
+"The taps are really going to be turned on," said a fiscally conservative Liberal concerned that spending could get out of hand.
+"That's the biggest risk."

-Freeland, a former journalist who as foreign minister was Canada's lead negotiator for a new North American trade deal, on Tuesday said she wanted a restart plan that was green, fair and inclusive.
+Freeland said on Tuesday she wanted a green, fair and inclusive restart plan.

 "She is a social interventionist activist, so she believes in the power of government and also believes in the redirection of funds to those who need it most," said one Liberal who has worked closely with Freeland.